 - Car accident

 Complex trauma is often multiple incidents which take place over a period of time.
 It involves interpersonal threat and/or violation.
 Examples of complex trauma include:

-- Child abuse (physical, psychological or sexual)
+- Child abuse (physical, psychological, sexual or neglect)

 - Domestic violence